rkumarmhn/trying_1/README.md

 # trying_1
 How does it work?
-This is first repository
+This is first repository. i am just trying